saagarjha/break/README.md

 ## Installation
 ### iOS
 * TestFlight: **OPEN!** Sign up [here](http://goo.gl/forms/SvYR80ZqIy).
-* Manual installation: Sign the app with your developer license, then build and deploy `break-iOS` using Xcode.
-See the [iOS README](./break-iOS) for more details.
+* Manual installation: Sign the app with your developer license, then build and deploy `iOS` using Xcode.
+See the [iOS README](./iOS) for more details.
 <br>

 <sup>"SchoolLoop" is a registered trademark of SchoolLoop, Inc., which is not affiliated with or endorse this app.
 All other trademarks belong to their respective owners.</sup>